robertewhite/ebv-transcriptomics-tools/README.md

 To replace:
 - `IR1_repeat_counting.r`: Path to your IR1_repeat_counting.r script from Mamane-Logsdon *et al*., 2025.
 - `full_length_transcripts.sam`: Path to your full-length transcripts SAM file.
 - `exons.bed`: Path to your BED file containing the start and end coordinates of all your chosen EBV genome's exons of interest.
-At minimum, exons C1, C2, W0, W1, W1', W2, and Y1 must be given.
+At minimum, exons C1, C2, C2∆, W0, W1, W1', W2, W2∆ and Y1 must be given.
 See [here](http://EBV.org.uk/Nanopore/Annotations/EBNAexons_pHB9_oriPMlu.bed) for the expected format.
 - `start_end_window`: Your window size in bp for how many bases outside of an exon’s start or end coordinates can still be considered part of that exon when annotating transcript structure.
+We used ±20.
 - `splice_window`: Your window size in bp for how many bases is close enough to an exon junction to be treated as a proper splice site when annotating transcript structure.
+We used ±3 (which means splice sites mid way between W1 and W1' are assigned to W1).

 Output (not shown):
 - `exon_contents.txt`: TXT file listing each full-length transcript alongside the lengths of each aligned exon that the transcript contains.
 It is produced by looping through each transcript, identifying its aligned exons based on exon start-end coordinates and the user-specified windows, and then stores the aligned exon lengths in bp.